Edited by Amy Walker (New World Library, 2012)

 There is no doubt that cycling culture is changing and becoming more popular as a means of traveling around the city.
 This being the case, there seems to be new cyclists hitting the streets everyday and it is precisely for those beginning to make cycling a greater part of their life that Amy Walker’s new book, On Bicycles: 50 Ways the New Bike Culture can Change Your Life, is particularly relevant.

-Edited by Walker, the book contains contributions from people from all points in the cycling spectrum and although targeted towards new cyclists, it provides something for cyclists at all levels.
+Edited by Walker, the book contains contributions from people from all points in the cycling spectrum and although targeted towards new cyclists, it provides something for cyclists at all levels like should you be using a recumbent bike or indoor cycle.
 Topics touched upon within the book range from choosing a cycling shop for your first bike to the ins and outs of “freak bikes”.
 The Cascadia Region is well represented by prominent local cycling champions like Jeff Mapes (Pedaling Revolution; Portland, OR), Amy Walker herself (Momentum Magazine; Vancouver BC) and the late Terry Lowe (VACC, Momentum Magazine; Vancouver BC).

 On Bicycles is first and foremost a guide to cycling culture, outlining many sub genres, new cycling trends and advocacy.
 It opens with the benefits of cycling—convincing arguments for those still on the fence and reinforcement for seasoned veterans—such as physical fitness and environmental advantages, as well as the simple fact that it is simply an enjoyable and pleasurable activity.